State-of-the-art surgical robot settles in at Doncaster Royal Infirmary

 At just five weeks after surgery, Michael was back at work on light duties and riding his bike on rollers in the garage - highlighting the benefits of minimally invasive robotic surgery, in helping patients to return to their normal lives more quickly after major surgery.

-Since Michael's procedure, a further 114 patients have undergone robotic surgery at DBTH.
+Since Michael's procedure in May 2024, a further 114 patients have undergone robotic surgery at DBTH.

 Miss Proctor added: "We look forward to being able to offer robotic surgery and its associated benefits to many more patients in the future."

-Robi was purchased last year following support by DBTH Charity and the Fred and Ann Green Legacy.
+Robi was purchased in August 5 following support by DBTH Charity and the Fred and Ann Green Legacy.

 For inquiries on supporting DBTH and contributing to future healthcare innovations, please contact the Fundraising and Communications Team at 01302 644244 or [email protected]